Renewables, Distributed Generation, and Microgrids

-While renewable energy facilities are more visible in residential and utility applications, it has been adopted by some of the most vital industries, largest employers, urban centers, and campuses in the United States.
-Several Better Plants partners use renewable energy to supply heat or power to some of their key plants, and have experienced significant reductions in source energy consumption as a result.
+While renewable energy facilities are more visible in residential and utility settings, it can be seen at many of the most vital industries, largest employers, urban centers, and campuses in the United States.
+A multitude of Better Plants partners use renewable energy to supply heat or power to some of their key plants, and have experienced significant reductions in source energy consumption as a result.
+As companies look to the future and develop more robust science-based targets to drive their energy and environmental performance goals, expect more U.S. companies and Better Buildings, Better Plants partners to showcase their growing renewable installations within a framework of doing more with less.

 Explore additional resources specific to Better Plants partners and connect with the renewables, distributed generation, and microgrids-subject matter expert below.